browserengineering/book/book/http.md

 -   connect to that host using the `sockets` and `ssl` libraries;
 -   send an HTTP request to that host, including a `Host` header;
 -   split the HTTP response into a status line, headers, and a body;
--   print the text (and not the tags) in the body.
+-   and print the text (and not the tags) in the body.

 Yes, this is still more of a command-line tool than a web browser, but it already has some of the core capabilities of a browser.